 Caroline Hall is a graduate student specializing in Post-Conflict Reconstruction and International Security.
 She was part of the National Security Fellowship at Seton Hall and presented research to senior U.S. ambassadors regarding the conflict in Kashmir.
 Her interests include separatist movements, especially those in Georgia.

-Harshana Ghoorhoo is a junior majoring in Diplomacy and International Relations and two secondary majors in Modern Languages and Philosophy.
+Harshana Ghoorhoo is a senior majoring in Diplomacy and International Relations and two secondary majors in Modern Languages and Philosophy.
 In addition to being a research assistant for the DiploLab, Harshana is the International News Editor of the Diplomatic Envoy.
 She is working as a researcher for the think-tank Youth Center for Research.
-Harshana's interests include nuclear weapons, international security, and political rapprochement.
+Harshana's interests include military artificial intelligence, emerging technologies, and military strategy.

 Daniela Maquera-Sardon is a junior majoring in Diplomacy and International Relations and Economics.
 Daniela is a member of the Buccino Institute for Leadership Development and an executive board member of the Student Latinx Organization, Adelante.
 Her interests include economic development, Sino-American relations, and peace and conflict studies.